-Fortnite eDPI calculator: Since Fortnite requires precise aim for shooting and building, the pros recommend a low range eDPI.
-In 2019, the most common eDPI range of over 300 Fortnite pro players and streamers was between 32 and 82.
+Fortnite eDPI calculator: Since Fortnite requires precise aim for shooting and building, the pros recommend a low range eDPI. percent to decimal converter can help..
 To use this calculator as a Fortnite eDPI calculator, you will want to aim in this eDPI scale.
 Fortnite defines its sensitivity in %, so remember to specify this setting in the calculator.
-And, in case you want to know how this compares to the decimal sensitivity in other games, this percent to decimal converter can help.
+And, in case you want to know how this compares to the decimal sensitivity in other games, this

 CS:GO eDPI calculator: To guarantee a precise aim and avoid spray, most CS:GO pros prefer an eDPI lower than casual gamers.
-Still, CS:GO requires, compared to its competitors, a very high real mouse sensitivity.
-The average eDPI of CS:GO pros is just under 900, although some manage to get in the world elite with a value over 1500.
+Still, CS:GO requires, compared to its competitors, a very high real mouse sensitivity., although .
 This range is preferable to use this tool as a CS:GO eDPI calculator.

 Valorant eDPI calculator: For this FPS with a low time to kill, precision is even more critical.
 You can not afford to miss too many shots if you can be defeated by a single bullet.
-This fact means that a lower eDPI to guarantee perfect aim is better.
-Therefore, the average Valorant pro eDPI is 280.
+This fact means that a lower eDPI to guarantee perfect aim is better..
 If you plan to use this tool as a Valorant eDPI calculator, keep those values in mind.

 How to use the eDPI calculator?

 Let's assume you want to set the same eDPI value as your friend.
 Here is how to use the eDPI calculator: